realmelan/leetcode/SegmentTree.md

 ```

 # query tree
+Further the function for answering sum queries is also a recursive function, which receives as parameters information about the current vertex/segment (i.e. the index
+$v$  and the boundaries
+$tl$  and
+$tr$ ) and also the information about the boundaries of the query,
+$l$  and
+$r$ .
+In order to simplify the code, this function always does two recursive calls, even if only one is necessary - in that case the superfluous recursive call will have
+$l > r$ , and this can easily be caught using an additional check at the beginning of the function.
 ```c++
 int sum(int v, int tl, int tr, int l, int r) {
     if (l > r)